Geometric scattering for nonlinear wave equations on the Schwarzschild metric: Energy fluxes, energy decay and pointwise decay

-Using the limit \eqref{limit2} we state and prove the energy identity up to $i^+$ in the following theorem. \begin{theorem} Consider Cauchy problem of rescaled nonlinear wave equation \eqref{rescaledequation} with the smooth and compactly supported initial data on $\Sigma_0=\left\{ t=0 \right\}$, we can define the energy fluxes of the rescaled solution $\hat{\psi}$ through the null conformal boundary $\mathfrak{H}^+\cup \scri^+$ by
+With the aid of the limit \eqref{limit2}, we establish the energy identity up to $i^+$ in the following theorem. \begin{theorem} Consider the Cauchy problem for the rescaled nonlinear wave equation \eqref{rescaledequation} with smooth and compactly supported initial data on $\Sigma_0 = \{ t = 0 \}$.
+We can define the energy fluxes of the rescaled solution $\hat{\psi}$ through the null conformal boundary $\mathfrak{H}^+ \cup \scri^+$ by